otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/02-arrays-lists-dictionaries-and-linq.md

 ## Task 10:

-Using `LINQ`, solve the following tasks from the previous formative assessment:
+Using `LINQ`, solve the following tasks from week 1's assessments:

 - Task 3 in the formative assessment
 - Task 5 in the summative assessment